 This short course in Evidence Based Practice (EBP) consists of formal lectures, small group discussions and workshops.
 Day 1 of the course introduces the first two steps of the EBP process, including research designs.
 Day 2 of the course introduces steps 3 and 4, and focuses on the critical appraisal aspect of EBP.

-Our practical, two-day course covers the basics of health economics, health technology assessment, and common methods used to undertake economic evaluations.
+Our practical, two-day online course covers the basics of health economics, health technology assessment, and common methods used to undertake economic evaluations.
 We examine decision analysis, Markov modelling, life table analysis, and Monte Carlo simulations.

 Due to the ageing population, there is a growing demand for health and fitness professionals to deliver effective exercise programs to promote health and prevent falls in older people.
 However, engaging and sustaining older people’s participation in falls prevention exercise programs is a continual challenge.